Knitting: Ancillary tools

 Various tools have been developed to make hand-knitting easier.
 Tools for measuring needle diameter and yarn properties have been discussed above, as well as the yarn swift, ballwinder and "yarntainers".
 Crochet hooks and a darning needle are often useful in binding/casting off or in joining two knitted pieces edge-to-edge.
 The darning needle is used in duplicate stitch (also known as Swiss darning).
 The crochet hook is also essential for repairing dropped stitches and some specialty stitches such as tufting.
 Other tools such as knitting spools or pom-pom makers are used to prepare specific ornaments.
 For large or complex knitting patterns, it is sometimes difficult to keep track of which stitch should be knit in a particular way; therefore, several tools have been developed to identify the number of a particular row or stitch, including circular stitch markers, hanging markers, extra yarn and row counters.
 A second potential difficulty is that the knitted piece will slide off the tapered end of the needles when unattended; this is prevented by "point protectors" that cap the tapered ends.
 Another problem is that too much knitting may lead to hand and wrist troubles; for this, special stress-relieving gloves are available.
 In traditional Shetland knitting a special belt is often used to support the end of one needle allowing the knitting greater speed.
 Finally, there are sundry bags and containers for holding knitting, yarns and needles.

 Knitting styles/holds

 Continental/German style

-Continental knitting is achieved by holding the yarn in your left hand for both knitting and purling.
+Continental knitting is achieved by holding the yarn in the left hand for both knitting and purling.
 Patterns are created on the outside (public-facing) side of the piece.